dedee95/SEXmer/README.md

 ```

 ## Frequently asked questions (FAQs)
-- Do I need to run the entire `SEXmer` module?
+- Do I need to run the entire SEXmer module?

-  Generally, not every analysis needs the `SEXmer` module.
+  Generally, not every analysis needs the SEXmer module.
 In case you only want to get sex-specific kmer, either MSK or FSK, you can just use `SEXmer dump` and `SEXmer scan`.
 If the reference genome is available, you can use `SEXmer map` to detect the SDR signal in which chromosome.
 If you want to assemble the sex chromosomes, you will need to extract sex-specific reads based on MSK (for XY type) or FSK (for ZW type), then perform assembly.
 Moreover, if you have an unknown WGS sample and you want to know whether it is male or female, you can use `SEXmer assign`.

 ## Limitation
-`SEXmer` is designed specifically for XY and ZW sex type with known male and female samples.
+SEXmer is designed specifically for XY and ZW sex type with known male and female samples.
 Robutstness of sex-specific kmer (MSK or FSK) depends on sample quality, sample number, and sequencing depth.
-You truly need to have high confidence when labeling male and female samples for `SEXmer`.
-When you have a misclassified sample, `SEXmer` will perform poorly.
+You truly need to have high confidence when labeling male and female samples for SEXmer.
+When you have a misclassified sample, SEXmer will perform poorly.

 ## Citation
-`SEXmer` has no prior publication yet.
+SEXmer has no prior publication yet.
 If you use this tool in your research, please cite the repository for now.
 > Kurniawan, D., Fang, W. & Tong, W. 2026.
 SEXmer: Fast and resource efficient sex determination analysis using kmer. https://github.com/dedee95/SEXmer

 ## Contact information